Affiliate Links

 William received this for Christmas and I love it.
 Each honeycomb has a bee the same colour sitting inside and the aim of the game is to use the tweezers to pick the bees up.
 You can get your child to practise mastering their fine motor skills, match their colours, work on their concentration and their hand-eye coordination.
 The only problem we had was that the original tweezers broke on the second use (they are plastic) so I had to provide more (luckily we already had some from when Jake was smaller).
-You can purchase one here.
+You can purchase one similar here.

 Wooden Building Blocks

 Wooden building blocks are an open-end toy as they can be used in so many different ways making them a great STEM toy.
 They can be easily added to other toys to create things as well.
 Both boys love constructing forts out of these and it keeps them quiet for quite a while.

 Wooden Letter Box